janbodnar/Python-Skolenie/dictionary.md

 print(basket.get('oranges', 'undefined'))
 ```

 The `get` method retrieves the value of a specified key.
-If there is no
+If there is no such key,
-such a key, the second parameter of the method is returned.
+the second parameter of the method is returned.

 ```python
 print(basket.get('cherries', 'undefined'))